-Light fixtures based on light-emitting diodes or simply LED lamps have notable advantages over incandescent lamps and fluorescent lamps.
+Light fixtures based on light-emitting diodes or simply, LED lamps or LED light bulbs have notable advantages over incandescent lamps and fluorescent lamps.
 Hence, coupled with improvements in manufacturing processes that allow higher production outputs at lower costs, they are becoming more available to the market and accessible to the public.

 Advantages of LED lamps

 1. Energy efficiency: One of the primary advantages of LED lamps is that they produce more lumens per watt than incandescent lamps and fluorescent tubes or bulbs.
 This means that they can produce the same amount light at a lower energy input.
-They consume 70 to 90 percent less energy than incandescent and fluorescent lamps.
+To be specific, they consume 70 to 90 percent less energy than incandescent and fluorescent lamps.
 For example, to produce 600 lumens, a typical incandescent lamp requires 60 watts and a fluorescent lamp or CFL requires 15 watts.
-However, a LED lamp only requires 9 watts to produce 900 lumens.
+However, a LED light bulb only requires 9 watts to produce 900 lumens.
 This advantage translates to cost-saving benefits in electricity bills.

 3. No Overheating: Another advantage of LED lamps is that they do not propagate too much heat because of their low power consumption.
 This means that they do not increase the ambient temperature and they remain cool to the touch.
 Incandescent lamps generate waste energy in the form of excessive heat.
 On the other hand, fluorescent lamps give off about one-fifth the heat of equivalent incandescent lamps.
 It is interesting to note that incandescent lamps are also used to keep the food warm.